Medical and Life Sciences (SWAP)

 The course will make heavy use of online and interactive learning materials delivered via the College’s Virtual Learning Environment, which can be accessed outwith the College.

 - Core skills units in communications and IT.

 - Academic units in as biology, human biology, microbiology, chemistry, maths and statistics, or biotechnology.

 - Preparation for Higher Education.
 Alongside academic units, you will work through a variety of personal development and study skills materials aimed at helping you develop the skills and confidence you will need to succeed at university level study.

 At the end of the programme each student is awarded a SWAP profile grading ranging from AAA-DDD.
 These grades are a reflection of your performance in each of the main science subjects (Maths, Biology and Chemistry) throughout the year.

 There are no formal entry requirements for the course, however, you must be able to demonstrate a high level of commitment and motivation.
 All applicants will have a personal interview and you will be advised of the most appropriate pathway.
 You may be required to take a Maths/English skills test to gain entry onto the course.

-If direct progression to the SWAP programme is not appropriate then it is possible to undertake the NC in Applied Sciences (SCQF Level 5) in preparation for the SWAP programme the following session.
+Although you are permitted to undertake a science course such as NC in Applied Sciences (SCQF Level 5) in preparation for the SWAP programme the following session.

 English language requirements